Will lip fillers be painful?

 A more robust solution is typically used for those who are more sensitive to pain or scared of needles—and there’s no shame in that.
 First, the doctor will often rub it along your gums.
 Next, nitrous oxide, commonly known as laughing gas, is used.
 People like the laughing gas because it wears off quickly, though we would recommend asking a friend to drive you home if you do go this route.

 Certain fillers even have a local anesthetic in the mix so that the pain-dampening effects kick in as the product is being injected into your skin.
 Some also recommend that cannulas be used, enabling the doctor to tell if there’s the slightest bit of resistance to minimise bruising.
 Because they’re longer than needles, Cannulas can also fill a more significant portion of your lips through a single poke, keeping the injections to a minimum and decreasing the pain, discoloration, and swelling you might feel afterwards.

 So, you’ve been to the doctor’s, gone through the injections procedure, and have already peeked at your lips in the doctor’s office bathroom.
 They look exactly like you envisioned; a little swollen, perhaps, but not bad.
 You feel great, or a little tired, maybe.
 What should you do now?

-Planning to use the rest of your days off of work to hit the gym or to try a new acroyoga class?
-We’re really recommend you don’t.
+Are you planning to use the rest of your days off of work to hit the gym or to try a new acro yoga class?
+We recommend you don’t.
 Instead, ice your lips to reduce any further swelling.
-Try to stay out of the sun, to minimize extra stress on your lips, and make sure you’re giving your body the time it needs to heal.
-If you do want to go for a light jog, you could, but make sure to protect yourself against UV rays, and not to overdo it.
+Try to stay out of the sun to minimise extra stress on your lips, and make sure you’re giving your body the time it needs to heal.
+If you want to go for a light jog, you could protect yourself against UV rays and not overdo it.
 Stressing your body too much could cause increased inflammation, and you don’t want that.